robloo/PublicDocs/UWPvsWPF.md

   <td>x:Bind Extension</td>
   <td>✖</td>
   <td>✔</td>
   <td>The x:Bind markup extension has become a powerful feature of UWP over WPF.
-Compiled bindings can be used for nearly anything and can replace other missing features like MultiBinding.
-Other advantages include debugging support as well as increased performance.</td>
+Compiled function bindings can be used for nearly anything and can replace other missing features like MultiBinding in most situations (Importantly, x:Bind isn't supported in control templates so it cannot replace MultiBinding there).
+Other advantages of x:Bind include debugging support as well as increased performance because it's compiled.</td>
  </tr>
  <tr>
   <td>x:Load Attribute</td>